Skip to content

 On the Thames Coast, around 20 years ago, vigilant locals knew that the local kiwi population was on the verge of collapse.
 Thames Coast Kiwi Care was formed in 2006 with the mission: “To protect and enhance kiwi populations on the Thames Coast”.

 We wanted to ‘hear kiwi calling from backyards again’.
-This dream has become reality as Te Mātā locals are reporting a significant increase in kiwi foot prints, calls and also sightings over the past few years.
+This dream has become reality as Te Mātā and Tapu locals are reporting a significant increase in kiwi foot prints, calls and also sightings over the past few years.

 We now have around 350 kiwi in our recovery area!